mljar/studio/README.md

 # MLJAR Studio

-MLJAR Studio runs as a customized desktop version of **JupyterLab**, designed to be beginner-friendly with a simple interface.
+MLJAR Studio is a desktop application with **JupyterLab**, designed to be beginner-friendly with a simple interface.

 - **One-Click Python Installation**: On the first run, MLJAR Studio automatically installs Python 3.11 with just one click, making setup hassle-free.